Zaloog/FOW/Articles/Article_8_A_Single_Ton_of_Fun.md

 outside the game a combined number of seven or more New Twelve Olympian Gods with different names."

-As a short reminder, here is a short list for all public zones, where Tw you might thinkelve Olympian Gods count towards [Union Seven]:
+As a short reminder, here is a short list for all public zones, where Twelve Olympian Gods count towards [Union Seven]:
 - cards on the field
 - cards in the graveyard
 - cards in the "removed from game" zone